NiborGnu/color-game/README.md

     - RGB value of the color you need to find
     ![Right Answer in RGB value](documentation/right-answer.png)
     - Menu bar
-        * Reset Game - Resets the game colors and the wright wrong counter
+        * Reset Game - Resets the game colors and the right/wrong counter
         * Easy - Easy level showing 3 cubes of color randomly generated from an array to choose from
         * Normal - Normal level showing 6 cubes of color randomly generated from an array to choose from
         * Hard - Hard  level showing 9 cubes of color randomly generated from an array to choose from
         ![Menu row](documentation/menu-row.png)
-    - Right/wrong counter and a message if player chooses wrong color
+    - Right/wrong counter and a message if the player chooses the wrong color
     ![Score Counter](documentation/right-wrong-counter.png)

 + #### Color to choose from
-    - 3-9 cubes of random generated colors to choose from
+    - 3-9 cubes of randomly generated colors to choose from
     ![Game board colors](documentation/random-colors.png)

 + #### Rules button
-    - A button to show the rules in a pop up message
+    - A button to show the rules in a popup message
     ![Rules Button](documentation/rules-button.png)
     ![Rules pop up](documentation/rules-button-pop-up.png)